viam-labs/devrel-demos/ultrasonic_sensor/README.md

 }
 ```

-Note that the environment variables ROBOT_SECRET and ROBOT_ADDRESS are expected to be set.
+Note that the environment variables ROBOT_API_KEY, ROBOT_API_KEY_ID, and ROBOT_ADDRESS are expected to be set.